ST10045251/POE-PART-1/README.md

 - Clone the repository to your local machine.
 - Open the project in Visual Studio or any other C# IDE.
 - Build the project to compile the code.
-- Run the executable to use the Recipe Manager application.
+- Run the executable to use the Recipe Journal application.

 ## GitHub Repository:
 https://github.com/ST10045251/POE-PART-1.git